jlrickert/zet/docs/302/README.md

 # Large sourdough pizza batch for BYOT pizza event

-This is a big batch of pizza dough for the bring your own toppings (BYOT) pizza event at Josh's place on Saturday June 24 2023.
+This is a big batch of pizza dough for the bring your own toppings (BYOT) pizza event at a [friends place](https://zettel.jlrickert.me/422) on Saturday June 24 2023.
 I plan to base the [recipe](../303) that I had for last time I tried to get a pizza night going.

 The temperature today is suppose to get to around 85.